ricmoo/scrypt-js/README.md

 - **Non-blocking** - Gives other events in the event loop opportunities to run (asynchronous)
 - **Cancellable** - If the key is no longer required, the computation can be cancelled
 - **Progress Callback** - Provides the current progress of key derivation as a percentage complete
+- **Optionally: synchronous without callback** - Set the parameter "asyncFunc" to false, if you want to run the scrypt synchronously.
+Then, there is no need for a callback, you will receive the key as a return value.

 Tuning
 ------

 The scrypt algorithm is, by design, expensive to execute, which increases the amount of time an attacker requires in order to brute force guess a password, adjustable by several parameters which can be tuned:
-- **N** - The CPU/memory cost; increasing this increases the overall difficulty
+- **N** - The CPU/memory cost; increasing this increases the overall difficulty (default 14)
-- **r** - The block size; increasing this increases the dependency on memory latency and bandwidth
+- **r** - The block size; increasing this increases the dependency on memory latency and bandwidth (default 8)
-- **p** - The parallelization cost; increasing this increases the dependency on multi-processing
+- **p** - The parallelization cost; increasing this increases the dependency on multi-processing (default 1)